athul27m/PowerBI-Insurance-Analysis/README.md

 # EIC Insurance Collapse: What Went Wrong?

-## 📊 Project Overview
+## Project Overview

-EIC was a leading motor insurance provider between 2014 and 2018.
+EIC was a motor insurance company operating between 2014 and 2018.
-Despite strong business volume, the company experienced sustained financial losses and shut down in 2019.
+Even though the company had strong business volume, it consistently made losses and eventually shut down in 2019.

-This project analyzes the key drivers behind these losses using Power BI.
+In this project, I used Power BI to understand what went wrong by analyzing claims, premium, and risk patterns.

 ---

-## 🎯 Objective

-To understand:
+## What I Wanted to Find

+I tried to answer a few key questions:

-- When losses occurred
+- When did the losses start and peak?
-- What caused them
+- What was causing those losses?
-- Which segments were responsible
+- Which segments were responsible?
-- Why profitability declined
+- Why wasn’t the company profitable?

 ---

-## 📸 Dashboard Preview
+## Dashboard Preview

-### 🔹 Overview Page
+### Overview Page
 ![Overview](images/intro_page.png)

-### 🔹 Analysis Dashboard
+### Analysis Dashboard
 ![Analysis](images/analysis_page.png)

 ---

-## 🔍 Key Insights
+## Key Takeaways

-- Losses occurred consistently from **2014–2017**, peaking in 2015
+- The company was making losses almost every year from 2014 to 2017
-- Claims exceeded premium, leading to sustained losses
+- Claims were consistently higher than premium, which caused the losses
-- **Truck and Pick-up segments** were the primary loss drivers
+- Truck and Pick-up categories were the biggest contributors
-- Low premium coverage (<100%) indicates underpricing
+- Many segments had poor premium coverage (below 100%), which suggests underpricing
-- Profitability improved in 2018, but risks remain
+- There was some recovery in 2018, but the overall damage was already significant

 ---

-## 🛠️ Tools Used
+## Tools Used

 - Power BI
-- DAX (Data Analysis Expressions)
+- DAX
-- Data Modeling
+- Basic data modeling

 ---

-## 📁 Files
+## Files in this Repo

 - `dashboard/eic_dashboard.pbix` → Power BI file
-- `images/` → Dashboard screenshots
+- `images/` → Screenshots of the dashboard

 ---

-## 🚀 How to Use
+## How to View

-1. Download the `.pbix` file
-2. Open in Power BI Desktop
+Download the `.pbix` file and open it in Power BI Desktop to explore the dashboard.
-3. Explore the dashboard

 ---

-## 📌 Author
+## About Me

-Your Name
+(Add your name here)